jacobobryant/biff/docs/01-tutorial/08-inbound-rss.md

 Next, the boring part: we need some UI for subscribing to RSS feeds.
 Let's take the lazy way out and implement it as a set of chat commands.
 Community admins will be able to add subscriptions by typing `/subscribe [url]`.
-You can view subscriptions by typing `/subscriptions`, and you can unsubscribe via `/unsubscribe [url]`.
+You can list the subscriptions by typing `/list`, and you can unsubscribe via `/unsubscribe [url]`.
 This way we don't have to figure out where to stick another form in the UI.